My Photography & Travel Guide to Edinburgh, Scotland

 Where to Eat

 Scottish cuisine is more serious and more interesting than its reputation suggests.
 The cold North Sea and the Atlantic coast give Edinburgh access to shellfish, fin fish, and seafood of exceptional quality.
 The grouse season in August brings game to menus across the city.
-Lamb from the Scottish hills, beef from Highland cattle, soft fruit from Perthshire, and cheese from the Scottish Lowlands all contribute to a larder that sustains a food scene with more Michelin-starred restaurants per capita than almost any other British city outside London.
+Lamb from the Scottish hills, beef from Highland cattle, soft fruit from Perthshire, and cheese from the Scottish Lowlands all feed a restaurant scene with more Michelin-recognized restaurants per capita than almost any other British city outside London.

 And the whisky.
-Scotland produces the world's finest single malts, and Edinburgh's whisky bars — the Balmoral's collection of 500 malts being the best in the city — allow you to understand why.
+Scotland produces the world's finest single malts, and Edinburgh's whisky bars let you understand why.
+The Balmoral's collection of over 500 malts is the benchmark, but you will find serious selections in pubs and bars across the Old Town.

 The Spence at Gleneagles Townhouse